BushLife - Silky Saws Hero

 Processed Wood

 Only one.
 But it’s super minor and also easily fixable yourself!
 So, this would be the moment we should mention the blade locks in place in the open position.
 That’s expected, of course.
-But there’s nothing to keep it in its folded and closed state.
-The saw would open up in my pack, and I would worry about it damaging the insides of the pack and/or other items in the same pocket.
+But there’s no locking mechanism to keep it closed in its folded state.
+The saw would open up in my pack, and I would worry about damaging the insides of the backpack and/or other items in the same pocket.

-For a good year, I used a simple velcro cable wrap.
+For a good year, I used a simple Velcro cable wrap.
 Once set to the right size, you could slide it over the end of the saw until snug to keep it closed.
-A friend of mine had the exact same squabbles with his saw – so I gave him the velcro solution.
-However, you have to not lose the velcro and it’s an extra step every time you pull out or put away the saw.
+A friend of mine had the same squabbles with his saw – so I gave him the Velcro solution.
+However, you can’t lose the Velcro, and it’s an extra step every time you pull out or put away the saw.

 Pro Tip!

-You’ll notice the pivot point is a bolt and you can tighten it.
+You’ll notice the pivot point is a bolt, which you can tighten.
 Not only does this work, it’s held well and hasn’t loosened in over a year.

-You want to set the tightness so that you have some resistance when you open the saw, it should be a little stiff to open.
+You want to set the tightness so that you have some resistance when you open the saw.
+It should be a bit stiff to open.
 That level of snugness will keep it perfectly closed when not in use.

 BushLife - Silky PocketBoy Saw